Archive for August, 2018

 2. Columbus Downtown Dog Park

-At Gresso’s, bringing your four-legged companion along for an al fresco dining experience isn’t just allowed, it’s wholly encouraged!
-This lively sports bar prides themselves on having the #1 dog-friendly patio in Columbus.
-Enjoy their classic bar food or endless drink specials, without feeling guilty that your pup is missing you at home.
+At Goodwood Brewing, bringing your four-legged companion along to chill with you on their patio is A-OK!
+Located in the heart of the Arena District, this lively bar prides themselves on having a large, conveniently located dog-friendly patio.
+Enjoy their delicious food and drink specials, without feeling guilty that your pup is missing you at home.

-Take your dog on a lunch date!
-The Brown Bag Deli, located in Columbus’ Historic German Village, has a dog-friendly patio that is sure to make your furry friend’s tag wag.
-Order one of their many signature sandwiches, homemade soups or delicious salads while enjoying the company of your dog.
+Take your dog on a dinner date!
+Habaneros Grandview Yard location has a dog-friendly patio that is sure to make your furry friend’s tag wag.
+Treat yourself to their authentic Mexican street tacos, mezcal or delicious appetizers while enjoying the company of your dog.